Progressive Overload for Adventures: A 10-Year Framework

 Year 3-4: Reach for the signature adventures

-These adventures aren't just harder — they're more rewarding because you arrive with genuine competence.
+These adventures aren't just harder.
+They're more rewarding because you arrive with genuine competence.
 You know how your body responds to consecutive hard days.
 You know your gear.
-You've developed the judgment that comes from accumulated experience.
+You've developed the judgment that only comes from accumulated experience, the kind you can't shortcut.

 Year 5+: Go further or go deeper

 After four years, you have a choice.
-You can keep pushing the envelope — Kilimanjaro, the Haute Route, Patagonia, an Ironman.
-Or you can go deeper into what you love — becoming a skilled mountaineer, crossing an ocean under sail, mentoring others on their first treks.
+Keep pushing the envelope: Kilimanjaro, the Haute Route, Patagonia, a full Ironman.
+Or go deeper into what you love.
+Become a skilled mountaineer.
+Cross an ocean under sail.
+Mentor others on their first treks.
+When I sailed the Indian Ocean, I wasn't checking off a list.
+I was following a thread that started years earlier on smaller water.

 The beauty of a long-term plan is that it's not rigid.
-Life happens — injuries, family changes, shifting interests.
+Life happens: injuries, family changes, shifting interests.
 A 10-year horizon gives you room to adapt while maintaining forward momentum.
 Miss a year?
-You haven't failed; you've just adjusted the timeline.
+You haven't failed.
+You've adjusted the timeline.

 Making it concrete